How to Use CMS Integrations in RightBlogger

 Connecting your CMS is the foundation of publishing with RightBlogger.
 Once your site is linked, you’re ready to turn on auto blogging, build a content calendar, and let AI help you stay consistent with your publishing schedule.

-Where do I add or manage CMS integrations in RightBlogger?
+Where do I connect my CMS in RightBlogger?

-Open the Project that matches the website you want to connect, then go to the Integrations section.
-This is where you add, edit, or remove your CMS connection.
+Open the Project that matches the site you want to publish to.
+Then go to the Integrations section to add, edit, or remove your CMS connection.

 Which CMS platforms does RightBlogger support?

-RightBlogger supports several popular CMS platforms, including WordPress, Webflow, Wix, Duda, Ghost, BlogMaker.app, and custom setups using webhooks.
+RightBlogger supports several popular CMS platforms so you can publish without leaving your workflow.
+The main options include WordPress, Webflow, Wix, Duda, Ghost, and BlogMaker.app.

 New:Autoblogging + Scheduling